MatMechLab/AsFem/docs/install.md

 export OMP_NUM_THREADS=1
 ```

-Once again, if you installed your GCC and openmpi from `sudo`, then you only need:
+Once again, if you have installed GCC and OpenMPI using `sudo` commands, you only need to add the PETSc settings to your `~/.asfem-profile`.
+Here are some sample commands for configuring your profile:
 ```
 export PETSC_DIR=***your-path-to-petsc-install-dir***
 export MPI_DIR=***your-path-to-openmpi***

-export CC=mpicc
+export CC=$MPI_DIR/bin/mpicc
-export CXX=mpicxx
+export CXX=$MPI_DIR/bin/mpicxx
-export FC=mpif90
+export FC=$MPI_DIR/bin/mpif90
-export F90=mpif90
+export F90=$MPI_DIR/bin/mpif90

 export OMP_NUM_THREADS=1
 ```